• Home

 icon

 Real estate transactions and professional appraisals are highly regulated in every state.
-Many regulators place an affirmative duty on the seller, the appraiser, and the broker to consider and disclose any condition which could affect the value of the subject property.
-These conditions can be either on the subject property itself, or they can be existing off-site.
-Failure to meet this responsibility may result in litigation against the professional.
-A common standard for determining liability is whether the seller, appraiser, or broker knew or should have known of the condition, even if it is off-site.
+Many regulators impose an affirmative duty on sellers, appraisers, and brokers to consider and disclose conditions that could affect the value of a property.
+These conditions may exist on the property itself or may be off-site.
+Failure to meet this obligation can result in litigation or disciplinary action against the professional.
+A common standard for determining liability is whether the seller, appraiser, or broker knew or should have known of the condition, even when it is located off-site.

-The cost-benefit analysis of using Impact Check to discover potential red flags that affect value is compelling.
-Even the successful defense of a disciplinary action or a lawsuit can be shockingly expensive.
-Should good errors and omissions coverage absorb the monetary consequences of litigation, there still may be a sharp increase in monthly rates after any lawsuit.
-The consequences of failing the professional duty to consider both on- and off-site factors that materially affect value can be long-lasting and financially significant.
+The cost-benefit analysis of using Impact Check to identify potential red flags that affect property value is compelling.
+Even successfully defending a disciplinary action or lawsuit can be shockingly expensive.
+While errors and omissions insurance may cover certain monetary losses, professionals often face increased premiums or reduced coverage following litigation.
+The consequences of failing to properly consider both on-site and off-site factors that materially affect value can be long-lasting and financially significant.

-An inexpensive solution to providing your client with access to a meta-database of potential on- and off-site threats to property value is Impact Check.
-This service is becoming a routine component of due care in every real estate transaction.
+Impact Check offers an affordable solution for providing clients with access to a comprehensive database of potential on-site and off-site threats to property value.
+This service is increasingly being used as part of a proactive due diligence approach in real estate transactions.

 Examples